hexikani/pulsechain-docs/node-setup.md

 ## Docker Compose script

-You can used `docker-compose` to setup and manager the Docker container.
+You can used `docker-compose` to setup and manage the Docker container.
 You will need a file named `docker-compose.yml` with the following content:
 ```yaml
 version: '3.4'